 However, an audience of 'second-level players' is certainly not large, nor is it well-developed.
-Games with more obvious and direct messages such as Kabul Kaboom and September 12th are, of course, more easier to read, but the more subtle a game's message or the more it distances itself from the traditional approaches of other media such as film and literature, the more difficult the game is to read and the smaller and audience who will be able to understand the game's message fully.
+Games with more obvious and direct messages such as Kabul Kaboom and September 12th are, of course, easier to read, but the more subtle a game's message or the more it distances itself from the traditional approaches of other media such as film and literature, the more difficult the game is to read and the smaller and audience who will be able to understand the game's message fully.
 This dilemma results from a dual combination of a lack of knowledge in how to build games that will produce powerful underlying messages and also from a lack of knowledge in how to read the messages produced by games.
 Simply put, most players don't tend to think that games can produce messages and thus will dismiss a game that is unwinnable as being poorly designed.
-Some cultural critics have already investigated on some level what the underlying structures of games mean, 140 141 142 though more
+Some cultural critics have already investigated on some level what the underlying structhough more importantly, some, such tures of games mean, as Stephen Poole and Tim Rogers, have attempted to provide interpretations of individual games.
+However, we have yet to establish a truly universal underlying theoretical structure for game analysis similar to those found in film, art, and literary studies.